ghc-proposals/ghc-proposals/proposals/0000-forunique_quantifier.rst

 2. Forunique type variable "grabs" type variables external to this signature only

+3. Forunique type variables are always written to one-to-one corresponded order to ``forall`` order.

+4. If Forunique type variable is unused in this signature it could be wildcarded

+5. If Forunique type variable is unused in this signature it could be omitted iff it is placed after all used type variables.

+6. For nested dependencies ``forunique`` we use comma to separate ``forall`` type variables from nearest to farthest variables

-3. Two different Forunique type variables in same signature cannot "grab" the same external type variable
+7. Two different Forunique type variables in same signature cannot "grab" the same external type variable

-4. In one signature Forunique type variables cannot have same names as Forall type variables is the same signature.
+8. In one signature Forunique type variables cannot have same names as Forall type variables is the same signature.

-5. All or nothing rule to be backward compatible with ``ScopedTypeVariables`` extension
+9. All or nothing rule to be backward compatible with ``ScopedTypeVariables`` extension

 Extension